Welcome to Acorns!

 How could a Robot change the world?

-Our topic this term is ‘How could a Robot change the world?’
-We are looking at different technology that we might find around our homes and also look at different materials that a Robot might be made from.
+We looked at different technology that we might find around our homes and also looked at different materials that a Robot might be made from.

 We looked at famous authors including Michael Rosen and Judith Kerr.